LLM Access

 These docs are also served as machine-readable text so an LLM-backed tool (Claude, ChatGPT, Cursor, your own RAG pipeline) can consume them without HTML parsing.

-The site is public — no auth, no token, no headers required.
+The site is public.
+No auth, no token, no headers required.

 Endpoints